gdh1995/vimium-c/README.md

     global <span style="color: #8e5e2f;">C</span>ommands
     and injection functionality,
   in <span style="color: #8e5e2f;">C</span>-style code for better speed and less resource cost.

-It supports Chrome and other Chromium-based browsers whose core versions are >= 35, and partly supports latest Firefox.
+It supports Chrome and other Chromium-based browsers whose core versions are >= 35, and supports most of the functionality on a latest Firefox (since version 64.0).

 This project is developed by [gdh1995](https://github.com/gdh1995) and licensed under the [MIT license](LICENSE.txt).